 \subsubsection{Our contributions}

-In this paper, we address the latter.
-More specifically, we consider high-dimensional data that is generated according to a superstatistical dependent process of the form ${\bf X} = A^{\frac{1}{2}} {\bf G}$, a model of particular interest.
-In this construction, $A$ is a continuous, positive random variable and $\vect{G}$ is a Gaussian vector.
+In this paper, we address the latter challenge.
+More specifically, we consider high-dimensional data that are generated according to a superstatistical dependent process of the form ${\bf X} = A^{\frac{1}{2}} {\bf G}$, a model of particular interest.
+In this construction, $A$ is a continuous positive random variable and $\vect{G}$ is a Gaussian vector.
 Such dependent multivariate models arise naturally in a wide range of scenarios.
-For instance, random feature models have been employed to better understand complex behaviors of neural networks~\cite{Rahimi2007,Mei2019TheGE,Gerace_2021}.
+For example, random feature models have been employed to better understand complex behaviors of neural networks~\cite{Rahimi2007,Mei2019TheGE,Gerace_2021}.
 In~\cite{Adomaityte2023ClassificationOH}, the authors study high-dimensional classification problems by modeling data with heavy tails via a superstatistical framework~\cite{beck2003}.
 Related examples appear in~\cite{wainwright1999} and~\cite{Adomaityte2024HighDimRobustReg}.
-Notably, several well-known distributions can be expressed within this superstatistical setting, including sub-Gaussian $\alpha$-stable laws~\cite{sam1994} and the multivariate t-distribution~\cite{roth2013}, among others.
-More details will be provided in Section~\ref{sec:pre}.
+In particular, several well-known distributions can be expressed within this superstatistical setting, including the infinite-variance sub-Gaussian\footnote{In some communities, the term ``sub-Gaussian" refers to distribution functions whose tails are faster than those of a Gaussian.
+This is not the case in this manuscript.} $\alpha$-stable laws~\cite{sam1994} and the multivariate t-distribution~\cite{roth2013}, among others.
+More details are provided in Section~\ref{sec:pre}.